|

 It was this early specialization that lead to my career in electronics

-and, although now retired, I still find enjoyment is this sort of thing.By the way, I have restored one of those really excellent Heatkit CR1 crystal radios.
+and, although now retired, I still find enjoyment is this sort of thing.By the way, I have restored one of those really excellent Heathkit CR1 crystal radios.
 I have also designed a tiny crystal radio kit based on the Heathkit and have been having fun experimenting with crystal radios once again.
 The truth is, my Armstrong radio is far, far superior to either one of those crystal radios in terms of both selectivity and sensitivity.
 My recent experimenting has reminded me once again why the crystal detector, after it got the Radio Age started, was abandoned for Armstrong's designs.
-During that period after 1918 and until they were superseded by TRF and the early superhetrodyne radios in the later 1920s, radio enthusiasts knew that even a simple regenerative radio (like mine) is clearly superior to even the most elaborate crystal radio.
-The thing that held these early radios back was the really awful and terribly expensive early tubes (Audions) that were the only things then available.
-Nevertheless, those early regenerative radios were so clearly superior to even the best crystal radios, that a lively market for those expensive and unreliable Audions developed.
-Now that people could see the possibility of having better and better radios to listen with, a demand for better and better tubes developed too.
-This market drove the infant electronics industry so that by the mid 1920s, engineers and scientists quickly developed high-tech tubes sufficiently advanced to allow the development of almost all the modern circuits that are used today (using solid-state amplifiers, of course).
+During that period after 1918 and until they were superseded by TRF and the early superheterodyne radios in the 1920s, radio enthusiasts knew that even a simple regenerative radio (like mine) is clearly superior to even the most elaborate crystal radio.
+The thing that held these early radios back was the really awful and terribly expensive early triode tubes that were the only things then available.
+Nevertheless, those early regenerative radios were so clearly superior to even the best crystal radios, that a lively market for those early triode tubes developed.
+Now that people could see how good tubes made better and better radios possible, a demand for better and better tubes developed too.
+This market drove the infant electronics industry so that by the mid 1920s, engineers and scientists had developed high-tech tubes sufficiently advanced to allow the development of almost all the modern circuits that are used today (using solid-state amplifiers, of course).
 Early

 you